rundis/elm-workshop/lesson1/README.md

 ## elm-reactor
 Elm reactor is a simple web server that ships with Elm.
 It will serve your elm files (after compiling them).
-It's handy when you want to run your elm application.
+It's handy when you want to test your elm application.

 * `elm-reactor` - Starts a web server on port 8000
 * `open http://localhost:8000`